 Health Issues

-Given the commitment to family in many cultures (Flaitz, 2003), it is not surprise that many students talked about both mental and physical health issues for themselves, their families living with them, and the families back home.
+Given the commitment to family in many cultures (Flaitz, 2003), it is not surprising that many students talked about both mental and physical health issues for not only for themselves and their families living with them, but also the families back home.
 Talking about his family back home, Adam described the following situation:

 I came from a family that is always having financial worries because of my mother having cancer and diabetic while my father was unemployed.
 My parent’s physical and mental health has been affected by being socially isolated and not being able to cope without my physical presence for supporting them….
 One of my siblings got exposed to COVID-19-infected people in the hospital where he works.
 Another sibling lost business due to loss of clients during COVID-19 shutdown.
 Their physical and mental health are affected by COVID-19.